 These specifications match typical Rhode Island homeowners and reflect median home values across the state.
 The 2000 construction year represents the most common home age category in Rhode Island, making our data relevant to many residents.

-Your actual premium will differ based on your specific home age, construction materials, roof condition, coverage amounts, claims history, credit score, location, and chosen insurance company.
-These rate comparisons show how much each factor influences your final cost.
+Your actual premium depends on your home age, construction materials, roof condition, coverage amounts, claims history, credit score, location and insurer.
+Each factor affects what you pay.

 About Mark Fitzpatrick